PowerShell/Community-Blog/Posts/2021/10/crescendo-configuration.md

 For example:

 - `vssadmin List Shadows [/For=ForVolumeSpec] [/Shadow=ShadowId|/Set=ShadowSetId]` - 3 optional
-  parameter in 2 parameter sets
+  parameters in 2 parameter sets
 - `vssadmin List ShadowStorage [/For=ForVolumeSpec|/On=OnVolumeSpec]` - 2 parameter sets with 1
-  parameter each
+  optional parameter each

 Let's take a look at the help for `vssadmin Resize ShadowStorage`.